 Get your home’s current value with our estimator.

-Step 4: Start Marketing your home
+Step 4: Marketing you home

 Now that you’ve partnered with a Realtor, priced your home properly, and attractively staged your home for buyers, how do you get your home to stand out?
 One word: Marketing.
 In addition to local advertising, social media and digital marketing are very engaging channels to generate interest of active buyers in the market.